-168 disregarded (Fernandez-Martinez et al. 2010).
-It must be pointed that 2-line ferrihydrite 169 (Fe10O14(OH)) presents a similar XRD pattern to that of Shm, but it precipitates at neutral pH 170 values at ambient temperature (Bigham et al. 1996; Yu et al. 1999) whereas Shm always 171 precipitates under highly acidic conditions (pH < 4 values), which are the prevalent conditions in 172 this work (Fig. 1).
-The precipitates obtained after aging at 20°C (LC20-7d and LC20-14 d) and 173 70°C (LC70-3h) display the typical reflections of natrojarosite (PDF 36-425) 174 $(NaFe_3(SO_4)2(OH)6)$ , which crystallizes in the trigonal system (R3m S.G.
-No 160).
-Other 175 crystalline phases such as hematite or goethite were not identified in the samples aged up to 42 176 days at 20°C. In parallel to the evolution of phases, the color of the precipitates obtained 20°C 177 changes from brown-reddish in the first moments to brown-yellow at the end of reaction (Fig. 2).
-178 The diffraction patterns of the HC20 precipitates (Fig. 3) reveal that schwertmannite precipitates 179 at the beginning of the experiments (HC20-3h).
-However, incipient reflections at 20 of $\sim 17.61^{\circ}$ , $\sim 28.65^{\circ}$ , and $\sim 29.29^{\circ}$ observed in the diffraction patterns obtained after 1 day of aging (HC20-180 181 1d) indicate the existence of a phase with some degree of crystallinity that becomes more 182 apparent with further aging (Fig. 3).
-These reflections match the main XRD reflections (012, 021 183 and 113) of natrojarosite (NaFe3(SO4)2(OH)6).
-No further advance of the mineral transformation 184 is observed after long-period reactions (210 days).
-Furthermore, the transformation from a poorly 185 crystalline phase to natrojarosite is also evidenced by the change of color of the precipitates for 186 increasing aging times, from dark-brown to yellow-brown (Fig. 3).
-The diffraction patterns 187 obtained for the precipitates produced at 70°C (Fig.3) clearly match that of the natrojarosite.
-188 The unit cell parameters of natrojarosite calculated from the powder diffraction diagrams show similar values for all the HC20 precipitates (a ~ $7.325\pm0.010$ Å and c ~ $16.842\pm0.080$ Å).
-189
+of schwertmannite is Fe8O8(OH){8-2x}(SO4)x·nH2O (with x varying from 1 to 1.9).
+Although the first studies proposed that Shm crystallizes in the tetragonal system (Bigham et al. 1994) with a space group P4/m, a monoclinic structure (space group P1) was finally resolved by combining high-energy X-ray diffraction and theoretical simulations in which the position of water molecules was disregarded (Fernandez-Martinez et al. 2010).
+It must be mentioned that 2-line ferrihydrite [Fe10O14(OH)] produces a similar XRD pattern to that of Shm, but it precipitates at neutral pH at ambient temperature (Bigham et al. 1996; Yu et al. 1999), whereas Shm always precipitates under highly acidic conditions (pH < 4 values), which are the prevalent conditions in this work (Fig. 1).
+The precipitates obtained after aging at 20 °C (LC20-7d and LC20-14d) and 70 °C (LC70-3h) display the typical reflections of natrojarosite (PDF 36-425) [NaFe3(SO4)2(OH)6], which crystallizes in the trigonal system (R3m space group 160).
+Other crystalline phases such as hematite or goethite were not identified in the samples aged up to 42 days at 20 °C. In parallel to the evolution of phases, the color of the precipitates obtained 20 °C changes from brown-reddish in the first moments to brown-yellow at the end of reaction (Fig. 2).

+The diffraction patterns of the HC20 precipitates (Fig. 3) reveal that schwertmannite precipitates at the beginning of the experiments (HC20-3h).
+However, incipient reflections at 20 of ~17.61°, ~28.65°, and ~29.29° observed in the diffraction patterns obtained after 1 day of aging (HC20-1d) indicate the existence of a phase with some degree of crystallinity that becomes more apparent with further aging (Fig. 3).
+These reflections match the main XRD reflections (012, 021, and 113) of natrojarosite [NaFe3(SO4)2(OH)6].
+No further advance in the mineral transformation is observed after long-period reactions (210 days).
+Furthermore, the transformation from a poorly crystalline phase to natrojarosite is also evidenced by the change of color of the precipitates for increasing aging times, from dark brown to yellow-brown (Fig. 3).
+The diffraction patterns obtained for the precipitates produced at 70 °C (Fig. 3) clearly match that of the natrojarosite.